HariSekhon/Knowledge-Base/travel-consulting.md

 You should book ahead of time due to limited slots, and for better pricing.

+EU countries have town symbols along routes which automatically drop the speed limit to 50kmph whether they declare it explicitly or not.

+This is a local knowledge that will get you done and your license revoked if you hit 100kmph.
+See [Latvia](#latvia).

 ### Driving Checklist

 Police may refuse you entry or blackmail you out of money if you don't have all of the following documents: